open/close all folders

 - Roaring Rampage of Revenge: His one-sided beat-down on Sailor Uranus could be viewed as this.
 Also played brutally straight after Davidson tries to kill Sailor Saturn.

 - Second Love: Sort of.
 It's implied that he's falling for Sailor Saturn after the many fallouts with his other previous love interests.
+They officially become an item in chapter 17.

 - Seen It All: Used to the sheer chaos of Nerima, the way he nonchalantly rebukes Mercury by essentially telling her that she hasn't seen what actually passes for "crazy" in Nerima reeks of this.

 - Self-Deprecation: Ryouga was never the best at self-esteem, but the Breaking Speech from Death Phantom in the flashback of Ascendant really messes him up emotionally to the point that when he overhears Sailor Saturn admitting her love for him to Akane and Shampoo and complimenting his Nice Guy attributes, he thinks it must be someone else and becomes jealous of the 'lucky bastard'.
+He finally gets over the Death Phantom's comments by the time the final battle with Tanizaki runs its course.

 - What Would X Do?: Thinks this while trying to get Sailor Moon to attack him with her tiara, trying to think about how Ranma would do it.
 With Ranma as his model, it works:Ryouga: Hey you!
 Flat-chested girl!